OmerBotbol/ticket-manager/README.md

 2. can hide a ticket and all the hidden tickets will be count.
 3. can restore all the the hidden tickets.
 4. can be mark as done/undone.
+5. can add new ticket.

 ## testing

-to the built-in tests that was given to me I added a test to check to done/undone button.
+to the built-in tests that was given to me I added:
+2. a test for the post entry point in the backend
+1. a test to check to done/undone button.